 What do you need to do to be an effective leader for your remote team?

-Since the Covid-19 Pandemic made remote workers out of so many of us, I have been reading and listening to great information and advice from thought leaders around the globe and across industries.
+As more companies continue to offer more remote options, I have been reading and listening to great information and advice from thought leaders around the globe and across industries.
 In some ways, it seems like there is so much great information available that knowing where to start or how to sort through it can be perplexing.

 People are not forgotten on purpose.
 They are forgotten by accident.